DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
 ## About the system
-p3s was priginally developed as a light-weight and easy to deploy system for managing prompt processing workflows in the protoDUNE experiment at CERN.

-However, p3s does not contain any specific logic or dependency on protoDUNE, is payload job agnostic and can be utilized for many other purposes.
+**p3s** stands for the ProtoDUNE Prompt Processing System, as it was developed as a lightweight and easy-to-deploy tool for managing prompt processing workflows in the protoDUNE experiment at CERN.
+However, p3s does not contain any special logic or dependency related to protoDUNE.
+It is content-agnostic and can be utilized for many other purposes.
 It design is inspired by the pilot-based frameworks such as PanDA and Dirac, but p3s is a clean sheet development and prioritizes simplicity and component reuse over most other factors.